die casting factory

 Cold Chamber VS Hot Chamber Die Casting

 From the below table comparison between the two type die casting process, we can find that there are their own features.
-This also let us to have a clear understanding between cold chamber and hot chambe die casting processes.
+Cold chamber vs hot chamber die casting, let us to have a clear understanding of cold chamber vs hot chamber die casting processes.

 FeatureCold Chamber Die CastingHot Chamber Die Casting